 Our Communities Affected By COVID-19

-For the last 17 years, Jeff Shefchik, president at Paper Transport, Inc. (PTI), has always known the products PTI delivers is important to people.
-Recently, some of those products (such as Toilet Paper) have become really important.
+For the last 17 years, Jeff Shefchik, president at Paper Transport has always known the products PTI delivers is important to people.
+Since COVID-19 some of Paper Transports products, such as Toilet Paper, have become really important.
 A 30-year old dry van carrier hauling consumer products including toilet paper, packaging, soap, and consumables, PTI has been busy over the last couple of weeks and things are changing fast.

 On the evening of Friday, March 6, 2020, Jeff arrived home from work to catch the news, which was fixed on the novel coronavirus or COVID-19.
 The following Friday (March 13), Jeff watched the news coverage that Governor of Wisconsin Tony Evers had closed all of the schools.
 Last Friday (March 27), Jeff went home and while the news story was still covering the COVID-19, it had changed to reflect another blow to our communities.